-The Division of Code Enforcement/ Housing & Property Maintenance falls under the purview of Craig Ambrosio, Director of Parks, Buildings, and Grounds/Code Enforcement.
+The Division of Code Enforcement/ Housing & Property Maintenance falls under the purview of Craig Ambrosio, Division Manager of Parks, Buildings, and Grounds/Code Enforcement.
 The Division of Code Enforcement provides inspections throughout the township to ensure compliance with the township codes.
 Typically, inspectors respond to a complaint for code violations such as properties in an unsafe condition or state of disrepair.
 These codes consist of township specific codes and compliance with the International Property Maintenance Code.

 The division staff is there to protect all residents and business from unsafe and unsightly conditions in order to make Toms River a better place to live.

 While many people think that problems can be immediately resolved by a visit from one of our officers, there is often a due process that must take place to achieve compliance.
 Code Enforcement cases can begin in a number of different ways; most commonly a complaint is submitted into the Department by a citizen.
 Access the resident complaint portal and create an account to submit a complaint.